vista-art/fragmentcolor/docs/api/scene/material/material.md

-renders the Material, so the Material's shader has every binding it needs without any further setup. `Material::pbr` returns `Result` because the helper snippets it composes (`mesh/transform`, `material/pbr`) must be available at build time — they ship in the default `shaders-all` feature, so this is only an error path for slim opt-out builds.
+renders the Material, so the Material's shader has every binding it needs without any further setup. `Material::pbr` returns `Result` because the helper snippets it composes (`mesh/transform`, `material/pbr`) must be available at build time.
+They ship in the default `shaders-all` feature, so this is only an error path for slim opt-out builds.
 You can also call `Material::custom(shader)` to wrap your own shader; the same setters apply best-effort, no-op-ing for uniform paths the shader doesn't declare.

-Materials are typically combined with a [Mesh](https://fragmentcolor.org/api/geometry/mesh) into a [Model](https://fragmentcolor.org/api/scene/model) — that's the object you actually add to a `Pass`.
+Materials are typically combined with a [Mesh](https://fragmentcolor.org/api/geometry/mesh) into a [Model](https://fragmentcolor.org/api/scene/model), which is the object you actually add to a `Pass`.
 The Material itself doesn't render anything on its own.